 7.6.5.4 Weather Moratoriums

-(1) All Market Participants should monitor www.nws.noaa.gov for the conditions in Table 20, Extreme Weather Emergency Due to Cold, and Table 21, Extreme Weather Emergency Due to Heat, that would establish a weather moratorium.
+(1) All Market Participants should monitor the National Weather Service’s IDSS Forecast Points page for the conditions in Table 20, Extreme Weather Emergency Due to Cold, and Table 21, Extreme Weather Emergency Due to Heat, that would establish a weather moratorium.
 A weather moratorium may be invoked in a service territory at any time during the day when one of the following conditions exists in a county as outlined in P.U.C.
 Subst.
 R. 25.483, Disconnection of Service:

 Table 20.
 Extreme Weather Emergency Due to Cold